Comment s'appelle un éleveur de vers à soie

 ger.
 This cocoon is their chrysalis which will allow them to transform into a butterfly.

-Making a cocoon takes 3 to 8 days.
+It takes 3 to 8 days to make a cocoon.
 The Bombyx mori secretes up to 1 km of thread to make its cocoon!

 The emergence of the butterfly from the cocoon

-Once the cocoon is completed, the chrysalis continues its metamorphosis inside for approximately 3 weeks.
-She gradually transforms into a butterfly.
+Once the cocoon is complete, the chrysalis continues its metamorphosis inside for about 3 weeks.
+She gradually transforms into butterfly.

 When it is ready, the bombyx butterfly perforates the cocoon and emerges to begin its reproductive cycle.
 But in breeding for silk production, the butterfly is generally not allowed to hatch because this damages the cocoon.